The cost of neutering a cat in the UK

 You need to budget for preventative costs like neutering, vaccinations, microchipping and flea and worm treatment when you decide a cat will be joining your family.

-If your cat’s unfortunate enough to suffer complications during their routine neuter, ManyPets cat insurance can cover the cost of the vet treatment needed to treat the complication.
+If your cat’s unfortunate enough to suffer complications during their routine neuter, ManyPets cat insurance can cover the cost of the vet care needed to treat them.

 Help with cat neutering costs